MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-csv.md

 Before you can import data from a comma-separated value (CSV) file, you've to create two files: a data file and a format file.
 You can use the following procedure to import the Newcomputers.csv file by using the Newcomputers.xml format file.

-To import configuration items from a CSV file, do the following:
+To import configuration items from a CSV file, follow these steps:

 1. In the Service Manager console, select **Administration**.